 - Assessment fees have a fixed and variable component.
 The fixed fee would be charged upfront, based on the category of rezoning application (similar to option 1).
-In addition, a variable fee is charged once the rezoning application is finalised, based on actual staff hours that exceed the costs covered by the fixed fee. - To reduce the risk of non-payment of the variable fee component, proponents of complex rezoning applications could be required to provide a bank guarantee at lodgement. - Associated costs will be charged to the proponent based on the actual costs incurred. - This option will achieve actual cost recovery and be less time-consuming to administer and more certain for proponents than option 2c (although less so than option 1).
+In addition, a variable fee is charged once the rezoning application is finalised, based on actual staff hours that exceed the costs covered by the fixed fee. - To reduce the risk of non-payment of the variable fee component, proponents of complex rezoning applications could be required to provide a bank guarantee at lodgement.

+• Associated costs will be charged to the proponent based on the actual costs incurred.
+This option will achieve actual cost recovery and be less time-consuming to administer and more certain for proponents than option 2.